Queen Elizabeth Approves New Gay ‘Turing Law,’ Has LGBTQ Rights Ally History

 As the head of the Church of England, Queen Elizabeth also approved in 2011 for civil partnerships to be allowed in religious venues in Wales and England.

-[Feature Image via Geoff Pugh – WPA Pool/Getty Images]
+[Feature Image by Geoff Pugh – WPA Pool/Getty Images]